stevenc49/stevenc49.github.io/pages/practiceJournal.md

 Got the question [Find Right Interval]() today for the daily challenge and it seems doable.
 However, I messed up the initial implementation and had to spend a bit of time debugging.
 This debugging time should be factored into solving the problem so now I should work on speed of implementation and debugging.

+__________

+On the motivational and sustainable end, leetcoding could be very dry (it's a grind afterall), so intermix it with rental reseach and life planning.
+Like what you would do in a regular work day anyways.

 ### Aug 25